8ka9yk6e5/Programation_Study/README.md

 - [x] Dec_forward.js - Application of decorators and how they work, including call and apply for callbacks;
 - [x] destruction.js - Application of the destruction syntax, from objects and arrays;
 - [x] flags_descriptors.js - Application and use of flags from properties;
-- [x] get_set.js - application and correct use of the get and set properties from a propertye of an object
+- [x] get_set.js - application and correct use of the get and set properties from a propertye of an object;
 - [x] iterables.js - Transforming into iterables and using them;
 - [x] JSON.js - Application of json values and its methods;
 - [x] map_set.js - Use and functions of Map, Set, WeakMap, and WeakSet;